Data protection is of high priority for the management of the ESRF.

-The use of the Internet pages of the ESRF is possible without any indication of personal data; however, if a data subject wants to use special services via our website, processing of personal data could become necessary.
+The use of the Internet pages of InnovaXN is possible without any indication of personal data.
+However, if a data subject wants to use special services via our website, processing of personal data could become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.

 By means of this data protection declaration, our institute would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use and process via this website.

-The ESRF endeavours this processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject to be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to the ESRF.
+The ESRF endeavours this processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject to be in line with the General Data Protection Regulation (GDPR).
+Also in accordance with the country-specific data protection regulations applicable to the ESRF.

 In this data protection declaration, we use, inter alia, the following terms:

 a) Personal data

 Personal data means any information relating to an identified or identifiable natural person (“data subject”).
 An identifiable natural person is one who can be identified, directly or indirectly.
 In particular by reference to an identifier such as a name, an identification number, location data.
 An online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 Data subject is any identified or identifiable natural person, whose personal data is processed by the controller responsible for the processing.

 Processing is any operation or set of operations which is performed on personal data or on sets of personal data.
 Whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 Restriction of processing is the marking of stored personal data with the aim of limiting their processing in the future.